Scaling theory of critical strain-stiffening in disordered elastic networks: Discussion and outlook

 In this work, we did not address spatial aspects of the strain-stiffening transition.
-Yet, it is conceivable that a characteristic lengthscale that increases with decreasing $\kappa$ exists in this problem~\cite{gustavo_pre_2014,robbie_pre_2018}.
-In this context, it would be interesting to explore finite size effects encountered in computer simulations, which have not been discussed and quantified here (according to Figs.~\ref{fig:fig2}-\ref{fig:fig3}, these appear to be rather weak).
-Moreover, the existence of a characteristic lengthscale is expected to be intimately related to the spatial decay of mechanical perturbation throughout the fibrous network, which may have profound implications for cell-cell communication in realistic biopolymer networks.
+Yet, it is conceivable that a characteristic lengthscale $\ell_\kappa$ that increases with decreasing $\kappa$ exists in this problem~\cite{gustavo_pre_2014,robbie_pre_2018}; the results from~\cite{gustavo_pre_2014,robbie_pre_2018} lead to the expectation that $\ell_\kappa\!\sim\!\kappa^{-1/3}$ should be observed~\cite{footnote2}.
+In this context, it would be interesting to explore finite-size effects encountered in computer simulations and their dependence on spatial dimension.

-As discussed above and in the Supplementary Information, the scaling form in Eq.~\eqref{eq:G_scaling} cannot remain valid away from the critical point $\gamma_{\rm c}$, i.e.~different scaling relations are expected for $|\gamma-\gamma_{\rm c}|\!\gg\!\delta\gamma_*(\kappa)$.
+As discussed above and in Appendix~\ref{sec:appendix_widom}, the scaling form in Eq.~\eqref{eq:G_scaling} cannot remain valid away from the critical point $\gamma_{\rm c}$, i.e.~different scaling relations are expected for $|\gamma-\gamma_{\rm c}|\!\gg\!\delta\gamma_*(\kappa)$.
 While these scaling relations have been numerically explored~\cite{robbie_thesis,mackintosh_pre_2016,mackintosh_prl_2019,robbie_nature_physics_2016,fred_arXiv_2022}, theoretically deriving them remains a challenge for future work.
 Finally, we did not consider in this work possible differences between the effect of applied shear and dilatational strains, and in particular all numerical validation tests were performed under shear strains.
-It would be interesting to systematically explore dilatational strains in future work.\\
+It would be interesting to systematically explore dilatational strains in future work.